 Many of these cards earn Membership Rewards points, which can be transferred to partner loyalty programs as airline miles or hotel points.
 These points can also be redeemed for gift cards or statement credit, but you’ll usually get less value from them that way.

-Most of these American Express cards have a introductory bonus, so you can earn bonus points for spending a certain amount within the first few months of card membership.
+Most of these American Express cards have an introductory bonus, so you can earn bonus points for spending a certain amount within the first few months of card membership.

-You can also get free employee cards to earn more rewards and manage employee spending.
+You can also get employee cards to earn more rewards and manage employee spending.

 |Card||Annual Fee||Points Per Dollar|

 |The Business Platinum Card® from American Express (Review)||$595 (Rates & Fees)||

 |American Express® Business Gold Card (Review)||$295 (Rates & Fees)||

 |The Plum Card® from American Express (Review)||$0 introductory annual fee your first year, then $250.
 (Rates & Fees)||

 |Business Green Rewards Card from American Express (Review)||$0 introductory annual fee for the first year, then $95 (Rates & Fees)||

 Amex offers two business credit cards, and the main difference is their rewards programs.
 Neither has an annual fee, but both have a 2.7% foreign transaction fee.